Recommended Resources on Transgender

 Ryan Anderson, When Harry Became Sally: Responding to the Transgender Moment (I)

-An evaluation of the affirming approach to transgender which draws from research in biology, psychology and philosophy and provides good evidence to question the wisdom of transitioning as the best path for those with gender dysphoria.
+An evaluation of the affirming approach to transgender which draws from research in biology, psychology and philosophy.
+Some believe Anderson goes beyond the evidence and overstates his case, so read critically.
 Includes a helpful chapter on ‘Childhood Dysphoria and Desistance’.

 Mark Yarhouse & Julia Sadusky, ’A Christian Survey of Sex Reassignment Surgery and Hormone Therapy’ (Pastoral Paper 10 at The Centre for Faith, Sexuality & Gender) (I)